MatheusRich/matheusrich.github.io/_posts/2020-07-18-baking-tasks-with-bake.md

 end
 ```

-Thats it!
+That's it!
 Lets run it.

 ```bash
 $ bake new_post 'new post'